Anomalous dimensions of monopole operators at the transitions between Dirac and topological spin liquids: Introduction

 In contrast, the non-chiral $Z_2$ QSL is obtained when the fermionic spinons undergo a pairing instability to a gapped $s$-wave superconducting state.
 The U(1) gauge field is gapped through the Higgs mechanism, and gives place to a discrete $Z_2$ gauge field.
 In this case, fractionalization remains intact.
-This quantum phase transition was studied in Refs.~\citep*{zerf_superconducting_2016,boyack_transition_2018}.
+For the simplest case where the pairing interaction is diagonal in flavor space, the corresponding quantum phase transition was studied in Refs.~\citep*{zerf_superconducting_2016,boyack_transition_2018}.
 Earlier studies~\cite{lu_unification_2017,lu_Z2SL_2011} qualitatively described how a Z$_{2}$ QSL can be obtained from a Dirac QSL through a superconducting transition for the fermions, albeit without a fluctuating scalar field (Cooper pair field).
 In addition, Ref.~\cite{Roy_supercond_2013} studied a similar model in the context of superconducting criticality in topological insulators.
 Interestingly, it turns out that, at leading-order in $1/N$, the monopoles have the same scaling dimension at both QCPs as in the $\U(1)$ DSL~\citep{boyack_transition_2018,dupuis_transition_2019}.
 In this work, we obtain the next-to-leading order correction to monopole scaling dimensions at those QCPs.
+Futhermore, we also consider a more general class of $Z_{2}$ QSLs where the pairing interaction is not the same for all spin and valley degrees of freedom.
+We compute the anomalous dimension for the general $Z_{2}$ QSLs, and we also determine their bandstructure and Chern number inside the spin liquid phase.

 This study is also motivated by the duality between $\QEDGN$ with $2N=2$ fermion flavors and $\text{CP}^{N-1}$ with $N=2$ complex boson flavors conjectured in Ref.~\citep{wang_deconfined_2018} and further studied in Ref.~\citep{bernhard_deconfined_2018}.
 This duality can be checked by comparing the scaling of monopole operators with various scaling dimensions that are predicted to be equal according to this duality.
 The good agreement obtained in the LO result~\citep{dupuis_transition_2019} is further improved by the scaling dimension correction we obtain here for the $\QEDGN$ monopoles.